-Identifying limiting beliefs (and how coaching can help)
+Identifying limiting beliefs

 Do you ever feel held back?
 You know where you want to get to, but no matter how hard you try, things just keep getting in your way.
 Maybe you have a dream of launching a business, but your mind always manages to find reasons to put it off.
 This could all be the work of limiting beliefs.